MaP: A Unified Framework for Reliable Evaluation of Pre-training Dynamics: Experiment

 \subsection{The Synergistic Effect of the Unified Framework}

 While Checkpoint Merging and Pass@k individually mitigate instability, they target distinct sources of variance.
 Stabilizing only the model parameters via merging still leaves the evaluation susceptible to measurement noise.
 Conversely, a robust evaluation protocol like Pass@k cannot compensate for the inherent volatility of the underlying model checkpoints.
 We therefore hypothesize that their combined application is necessary to achieve maximal stability.
-To validate this, we conduct an ablation study during a long-term, 10T-token pre-training run.
-We save checkpoints every 50B tokens and evaluate performance using our combined framework and its individual components.
+To validate this, we conduct an ablation study during a 1T-token pre-training run.
+We evaluate performance using our combined framework and its individual components.
 The results are presented both qualitatively in Figure~\ref{fig:combine} and quantitatively in Table~\ref{tab:ablation_study}.
-Both individual methods show substantial improvement over the baseline protocol, and the full framework achieves the highest or near-highest correlation scores, demonstrating a clear synergistic effect.
+Both individual methods show substantial improvement over the baseline protocol, and the full framework achieves the highest or near-highest correlation scores and a visibly smoother trend, demonstrating a clear synergistic effect.
 These findings show that jointly addressing parameter and evaluation instability is crucial for achieving truly reliable LLM evaluation.